ooawagaeri/tp/docs/DeveloperGuide.md

 #### Implementation

 The **Hiding a Contact** mechanism is facilitated by the `MyCRM`.
 It hides a specific contact which is visible only when user types the command `listContact -a`.
 Hidden contact will be tagged as `Hidden`.
-The Edited contact created is stored internally using `UniqueContactList` inside the `MyCrm` object

 #### Usage